The classroom should be a place where children feel safe. There should be no barriers between them and their learning.

 Salesian College, Brooklyn Park

-Father Patrick Laws also committed child sex offences between 1967 and 1968 while he was a senior staff member.
-One survivor (who remained nameless during the Royal Commission) said Father Laws targeted him because he was a boarder – one of the most vulnerable kinds of students at Brooklyn Park.
+One survivor (who remained nameless during the Royal Commission) said Fathers targeted him because he was a boarder – one of the most vulnerable kinds of students at Brooklyn Park.

-At the age of 12, he was physically and sexually abused by multiple members of staff including Father Laws.
+At the age of 12, he was physically and sexually abused by multiple members of staff.

 In 2011, the Salesian Order accepted the survivor’s story and offered him a small amount of compensation.
 He was encouraged to sign a settlement deed, meaning he forfeited his right to take further legal action against the Salesians.